 - Be consistent with naming.
 For example, avoid using both

-- Be consistent with capitalization.
+- Although tag searching is not case-sensitive in the UI and API, try to be consistent with capitalization.
 For example, avoid using both

 - Automate the definition of tags when you deploy New Relic agents, at the cloud provider, or through New Relic automation tools, such as the API or Terraform.